Residence Hall Fire Safety

 Information on all fires that occur on campus is available on line.
-This information is also available in the Security and Safety Department for the asking.
+This information is also available in the Department of Security.

 All locations meet city and state requirements for fire suppression systems, smoke detectors, and fire extinguisher placement.